mohdfirhat/class_scheduler_be/README.md

 # Step 6: Run lessonscheduler_DML.sql to seed the database
 SOURCE lessonscheduler_DML.sql

+# Step 7: Exit MariaDB
+exit

-# Step 7: Travest to the root of project folder
+# Step 8: Travest to the root of project folder
 cd ../../..

-# Step 8: Run the server
+# Step 9: Run the server
 ./mvnw spring-boot:run

 # If maven is installed globally (run this instead)